 manpower required to individually contact each and every

 business.
-A savvy business owner "Googles" the name and address
+Google does not even do that.
+Any savvy business owner "Googles" the name and address

 of his farm or business every few months to see where it appears

-and correct an inaccuarcuies he or she finds on other websites.
+and correct any inaccuracies he or she finds on other websites.